PSS 095 Home Fruit Growing

 4. get familiar with web resources for plants and further information, and basic math calculations used in growing fruits

 Whether you are looking to become a professional grower, or just grow plants at home, this course should provide you with the basics, emphasizing sustainable and environmentally-friendly approaches.

 How it works:

-This completely online course is based on a new affordable and paperback home gardening reference.
+This completely online course is based on an affordable and paperback home gardening reference.
 This is my total revision of former Vermont author and nurseryman (now deceased) Lewis Hill's previous (1992) Fruits and Berries for the Home Garden.
 While some great photos and four-color throughout, and packed with lots of info not just for the Northeast but the whole country, much had to be left out... and some of this additional info can be found on my website listed above.
 Tests follow the subjects in the book, and are designed to test and reinforce familiarity with and ability to use the extensive content, and to reinforce key crops, their features, cultural details, and harvest/storage.
 Intensive familiarity and mastering of the topics are fostered through repeated reviewing and reading of the material, considering relationships, and problem solving.
-The exercises will extend knowledge of varieties, sources, resources, and basic simple math calculations used in growing (spacing, fertilizing, buying media, and such).
+The exercises will extend knowledge of varieties, sources, and resources.
 After completing this course, students should easily be able to choose what fruits are appropriate to grow, key facts for growing and storing/using them successfully in whatever climate, and a good basic knowledge of problems as well as environmentally responsible control of these.